ssjsatish/dotnet-interviews/README.md

 14. what is SOLID principle. how do you extend a class without inheritance
 15. Explain dependency injection.
 16. How do you make relations in entity framework using DB first and Code first approach?
 17. What is new keyword?
+What happens when you do new Something()?
 18. What is JIT?
+19.